 In 2004 she sang the title role Madama Butterfly in a new production, staged for her by Colin Graham, at the Minnesota Opera.
 More recently she has sung Gilda for ENO, Elvira I Puritani with Chelsea Opera Group, Brahms’ Ein deutsches Requiem in Florence under Stefan Anton Reck, a repeat of her critically acclaimed performance of Madame Mao Nixon in China for the Greek National Opera, Catherine La jolie fille de Perth with Chelsea Opera Group, Britten’s War Requiem and Mahler’s 8th Symphony at the Three Choirs Festival, Parasha in Stravinsky’s Mavra in Athens and Mendelssohn’s Lobgesang with the Bergen Philharmonic.
 Other appearances have included Vaughan Williams’ Sea Symphony in Gloucester Cathedral, La Fee Cendrillon for Chelsea Opera Group and Baroness Freimann Der Wildschütz at the Buxton Festival.
 Recent engagements include a return to Finnish National Opera for Elisabetta Don Carlo, further performances of Madama Butterfly for WNO and Mathilde Guillaume Tell at the Rossini in Wildbad Belcanto Festival.

 Engagements in 2013/2014 include title role in the new production of Maria Stuarda for Welsh National Opera, Desdemona Otello (Act 3) in a Verdi Concert at Bridgewater Hall with the Hallé Orchestra (Mark Elder), Ellen Orford Peter Grimes for ENO (Gardner) and Shakespeare in Concert with Vlaamse Opera (Jurowski) including excerpts from Verdi’s Otello.
-Subsequent engagements include Elijah in Inverness, a series of bel canto concerts based on the works of Sir Walter Scott for Scottish Opera, Elgar Spirit of England with the Philharmonia Orchestra in Canterbury Cathedral and Mrs Julian Owen Wingrave for Opéra National de Lorraine, Nancy.
+Subsequent engagements include Elijah in Inverness, a series of bel canto concerts based on the works of Sir Walter Scott for Scottish Opera, Elgar Spirit of England and Vaughan Williams Dona Nobis Pacem in Chester Cathedral and Mrs Julian Owen Wingrave for Opéra National de Lorraine, Nancy.